 This program gives students an opportunity to acquire professional experience during their college years.
 Students can expand the range of their skills, explore their talents, and learn about the realities of fields in which they think they might like to work.

-The Career Services Office assists students throughout the process of finding and applying for internships, whether or not they plan to compete for Hodson funding.
+The Career Development Office assists students throughout the process of finding and applying for internships, whether or not they plan to compete for Hodson funding.

-If you are interested in learning more about the Hodson Trust Internship, contact Kathleen Cady in the Career Services Office.
+If you are interested in learning more about the Hodson Trust Internship, contact Kathleen Cady in the Career Development Office and view more information here.

-Read our Complete History through 2019.
-This document allows you to see internships students have done in the past.
-The information is organized by discipline and includes the year the internship occurred, the student name and class year, the internship organization along with a brief description, and the internship location (city and state).
+Read our complete history through 2023.
+These are internships completed by students in the past, organized by discipline.
+The listings include the year the internship occurred, the student name and class year, the internship organization along with a brief description, and the internship location (city and state).

 Read more about past Hodson internships Johnnies have undertaken.